MGRuizDev/Clothing-Executive-Dashboard/README.md

 <br>

 Note: There are some empty values in the "Email" column.
-When When using the lookup to retrieve this data, in order to get an empty space instead of a 0, I tweak the formula to include a conditional IF statement.<br>
+In order to get an empty space instead of a 0, When using the lookup to retrieve this data, I tweak the formula to include a conditional IF statement.<br>
-Note: In first match of the formula, absolute reference the column Sales!$C2, In second match of formula absolute reference the row Sales!I$1.
+Note: In the first match of the formula, I absolute referenced the column Sales!$C2, In the second match of formula, I absolute referenced the row Sales!I$1.
 So when drag down or right, it doesn’t populate with the last row or column, respectively.<br>
 Note: Sorting mess up with formulas.<br>

 <br>